tmunzer/mist_psk_custom/README.md

-# Mist Psk Web UI
+# Mist Psk Web UI - Custom

 This application provides a single page app to manage, create, edit and delete Personal PSKs from Mist Cloud.
 It is required to have a Mist account to get access to this app.